raganwald/raganwald.github.com/_posts/2018-08-30-to-grok-a-mockingbird.md

 const exponent = M(exp);
 ```

 We have our composeability and reuse!
-We could equally insert decorators that log each time our function is called and its arguments, or even swap `M` out for a [trampoline] implementation to be used with tail-recursive functions.

 ---